 Environment Field Team Member (Trails)

 Build a path, while finding yours!
 Live, serve, and explore Maine’s wilderness, coast, and mountains with Maine Conservation Corps (MCC).
-Members serve in teams of three to six, using traditional construction and maintenance skills to enhance hiking, biking, skiing, and other types of recreational trails throughout the state, and engage in other conservation projects to improve habitat and expand access to treasured natural areas.
-This short-term commitment leads to long-term impacts.
-You’ll make a difference in local communities while connecting to nature, peers, and yourself.
+Members serve in teams of three to six, using traditional construction and maintenance skills to enhance hiking, biking, skiing, and other types of recreational trails throughout the state.
+Learn how to highline a 500-pound boulder to construct a stone staircase, build timber structures, or open access to treasured natural areas.
+You’ll make a difference in local communities, while connecting to nature, peers, and yourself.

 54 Independence Drive, Augusta, ME 04330

-Training will take place in Raymond, ME; field projects are conducted throughout Maine.
+Training typically takes place in the Augusta area; field projects are conducted throughout Maine.

-Time Requirement: Full-time, 40 hours a week, for 9 days (Monday – Tuesday), followed by 5 days off OR Monday – Friday with weekends off.
+Full time, 40 hours a week, 7:00am – 4:30pm, for 9 days (Monday – Tuesday), followed by 5 days off OR Monday – Friday with weekends off.
 It is typical to have a mixed schedule, and each team has a unique project and travel schedule.
 Overnights and weekends are required.
-Field Team Members are 675-hour AmeriCorps members
+Field Team Members are 450-hour AmeriCorps members